Red Light Therapy for Multiple Sclerosis - Promising New Support

 Finding the Right Dosage: Frequency, Session Length, and Distance

-Proper dosage is extremely important with red light therapy to ensure safe and desired outcomes.
-Start with shorter times, ideally 10–15 minutes, and increase as needed.
-The majority of people prefer to take 3–5 sessions a week, but this can be varied according to your condition and the way your body accommodates it.
+Proper dosage is extremely important to ensure safe and desired outcomes.
+Start with shorter sessions, ideally 10–15 minutes, and increase as needed.
+The majority of people prefer to take 3–5 sessions a week.
+The proximity of your body to the device is also important; having the device 1-2 feet away is optimal for neurological targeting.
+Always follow the official usage guide for your device.
+Combine with gentle movement or meditation for enhanced effects on fatigue and spasticity.

 Conclusion: The Role of Red Light Therapy in MS Management